How much does it cost to attend the Religious

 Youth Day packets (name badges and information brochure)

-badges will be printed and mailed by February 6, 2017.
+will begin to be mailed in mid-January.
 If you do

 Why does the fee increase after a certain